distributed-text-services/specifications/versions/unstable/README.md

   - Clarified the behaviour of `?down=0` while no `start/end`/`ref` are provided (=400 Bad Request Error) ([Issue 269](https://github.com/distributed-text-services/specifications/issues/269))
   - Allow `CitableUnit` to have `@id` for Linked Data usages ([Issue 274](https://github.com/distributed-text-services/specifications/issues/274)).
   - Clarify that headers of the Entry Endpoint SHOULD be JSON+LD ([Issue 272](https://github.com/distributed-text-services/specifications/issues/272)).
+  - Clarify that `MetadataObject` MUST have their vocabularies defined, either by the main `@context` property if they are reusing base DTS vocabulary (including Dublin Core Terms) or by their own `@context` property.
 - 2024-08-08
   - Made `citeType` required for `CiteStructure` objects.
   - Removed `maxCiteDepth` everywhere, including in the example.